spaceflighter/leaflet-tilelayer-hongkong/README.md

 # Leaflet Hong Kong Tile Plugin

-A Leaflet JS plugin to load the tile for Hong Kong Region
+A Leaflet JS plugin to load the tile for Hong Kong Region.
+From [Hong Kong GeoData Store](https://geodata.gov.hk) provider.

 There have 5 types of tile: